LukeAndrejek/covermymeds-project/README.md

 This directory contains files in which I build and analyze a model of prior authorization (PA) volume from a dataset provided by CoverMyMeds.

 CoverMyMeds is a healthcare company whose products include an electronic solution for filling out a PA, which is a form that patients can use to dispute an insurance company's rejection of a medication insurance claim.
 I chose to predict PA volume because CoverMyMeds uses PA volume as a predictor of revenue.
-Therefore, PA volume forecasting can directly benefit finanical forecasting.
+Therefore, PA volume forecasting can directly benefit financial forecasting.

 Here is a video explaining my model:
 INSERT LINK